AdamBoley/Viscosity-Calculator/README.md

 Dividing each value individually appears to prevent string concatenation, forcing the percentage difference calculations to calculate the correct value.

+Late in the development, I ran into serious problems correctly placing the footer.
+On a standard PC screen, the footer was positioned with no issues.
+However, when writing the media queries for smartphones and tablets, the footer's position moved unpredictably when the calculation details buttons were clicked.
+I attempted to rectify this using some JavaScript to increase the height of certain elements and to modify the style rules of the footer that governed its position.
+However, these attempts did not succeed, and I eventually determined that the footer was not adding any real value to the project, so it was removed, as were all references to it in the JavaScript and the CSS.
+I suspect that the revealing of the calculation details elements were causing problems that could not be easily overcome.

 # Technologies

 [Github](https://github.com/) was used to host the project repository.
 The Github project board was of great help in noting down action items, especially close to the end of the project when I was updating the documentation.